 David Pugh, Arable Manager, Littlehales Farm, Shropshire

 “If I’m honest, at first we mismanaged it a little, carrying on the same way and waiting for the next ‘silver bullet’.
-But four years ago, we got more serious and started using more cultural controls and stacking effective pre-em chemistry.”
+But six years ago, we got more serious and started using more cultural controls and stacking effective pre-em chemistry.”

 Littlehales Farm covers 1500 acres with a further 1600 acres contracted, all with predominantly medium soil.
 The farm mainly grows combinable crops with a small area rented out for root production.
 Italian ryegrass is the main problem weed, but there are occasional black-grass patches as well.